 - All systems must be OG certified by the SRCC.

 Solar Energy Loans do not subordinate to other loans you have on your property.
 If you refinance your current home loan or sell your house, you will be required to pay off the Solar Energy Loan.
 Requesting subordination of your Solar Energy Loan generally takes at least two months.
-If you are refinancing your mortgage for a lower interest rate, shorter loan term, in order to maintain ownership of the home or borrow more money for an improvement project, you could be eligible for subordination.
+If you are refinancing your mortgage for a lower interest rate or shorter loan term, in order to maintain ownership of the home or borrow more money for an improvement project, you could be eligible for subordination.
 Please contact us by email at firstname.lastname@example.org or by calling 573-874-7325 if you have any questions about subordination.